 21. Charitable donation ($10-$100): Does your friend care deeply about a specific cause or issue?
-Maybe you could offer to make a donation to a trusted charity on their behalf.
+Maybe you could offer to donate to a trusted charity on their behalf.
 This will force you to do some research on what they’re passionate about which will not go unnoticed.

 The best minimalist gift ideas are often experiences

 So there’s our list of minimalist gift ideas.
 This is just a fraction of what you could do for someone you care about, but a good start nevertheless.
 When in doubt, try to create a meaningful experience as opposed to copping out and buying them something that you think they will like.

 The same strategy can be applied when getting gifts for children.
 Rather than buying them toys, take them somewhere and experience something that they will remember.